The Purpose burned.

 Zephyr was my greatest ally.
 Or at least, she had been.

-She’d been the leader of the terrorist cell that had liberated me from the university where me and my siblings had been created.
+She’d been the leader of the terrorist cell that had liberated me from the university where my siblings and I had been created.
 She’d become the natural leader of the small group we’d brought aboard the alien ship, as well.
 Over the months she’d become a friend.
 She had become a lover.

 There was an empty silence that followed her outburst.
 Zephyr laboured to catch her breath in the heavy gravity.